Saturday Art Club

 How to apply

-Places are limited and allocated on a first come, first served basis to eligible applicants.
-To avoid disappointment, we recommend registering your interest now on your child’s behalf.
+Places are limited and allocated on a first come, first served basis to eligible applicants, who meet widening participation criteria (as assessed on the application form).
+To avoid disappointment, we recommend applying as soon as possible.

 Find out more